 - High Quality Mistletoe NON-Alcohol liquid extract – we use classic conventional methods of extraction!
 We meticulously produce our extracts according to precise standards where each herb is extracted according to the distinct characteristic of each plant!

-Mistletoe is a very peculiar plant: its roots sink into the branches and trunks of other trees instead of into the soil.
-Its seeds need sunlight to germinate, unlike most seeds that need darkness.
-However, the adult plant can produce chlorophyll even in the dark, unlike the other plants that become yellowish when there is no light.
+Mistletoe is a very peculiar plant: its roots sink into the branches and trunks of other trees instead of the soil.
+Its seeds need sunlight to germinate, unlike most seeds, which need darkness.
+However, the adult plant can produce chlorophyll even in the dark, unlike other plants, which become yellowish when there is no light.

 Its medicinal properties were already known in the time of Hippocrates and Pliny the Elder and are also fascinating.
 Recently, mistletoe was discovered to present anti-tumor activity, though this fact is still being researched.